Teenvan/wait-free-simulation/README.md

 # Example of a Linked-list insertion

+This section maybe a little convoluted.
+It is a WIP.

 Say, the head of a linked list points to a node A

 head -> A (@0x1)